On embeddability of unit disk graphs onto straight lines: Introduction

 \section{Introduction}

 An \emph{intersection graph} is a graph that models the intersections among geometric objects.
-In the graph, each vertex corresponds to a geometric object, and each edge corresponds to a pair of intersecting geometric objects.
+In an intersection graph, each vertex corresponds to a geometric object, and each edge corresponds to a pair of intersecting geometric objects.
 A \emph{unit disk graph} is the intersection graph of a set of unit disks in the Euclidean plane.
-Major NP-hard problems, such as chromatic number, independent set, and dominating set remain hard when unit disk model is used \cite{unitdiskgraphs,udgOptimization,qptas}.
-We are particularly interested in \emph{recognition problem} on the unit disks i.e. given a simple graph, deciding whether there exists an embedding of disks onto plane which corresponds to the graph.
-This problem is shown to be NP-hard \cite{udgRecognition}, and even $\exists\mathbb{R}$-complete \cite{sphereAndDotProduct} in general.
+Some well-known NP-hard problems, such as chromatic number, independent set, and dominating set, remain hard on unit disk graphs \cite{unitdiskgraphs,udgOptimization,qptas}.
+We are particularly interested in the unit disk recognition problem i.e. given a simple graph, deciding whether there exists an embedding of disks onto the plane which corresponds to the given graph.
+This problem is known to be NP-hard \cite{udgRecognition}, and even $\exists\mathbb{R}$-complete \cite{sphereAndDotProduct} in general.